Group Network Hawkes Process: Simulation Studies

 \section{Simulation Studies}

 { In this section, we conduct simulation studies to evaluate the numerical performance of the proposed GNHP model.
 The following two types of network structures are considered:

-{\sc Stochastic Block Model (SBM).} This model is widely used in the community detection literature \citep{wang1987stochastic,karrer2011stochastic}.
+{\sc Stochastic Block Model (SBM).} This model is widely used in the community detection literature.
 The network consists of $m$ nodes belonging to $3$ blocks and each node is randomly assigned a block label with a probability of $1/3$.
 An edge between two nodes is generated with a probability $0.3 m^{-0.3}$ if they are in the same block, or with a probability of $0.3 m^{-0.8}$ otherwise.

-{\sc Power-law Network.} {This type of network resembles the commonly observed social network structure where most nodes have few followers while a small fraction of nodes have a large number of followers.
-For each node $i$, the number of randomly picked followers $f_i$ follows the power-law distribution $P(f_i = f) = c f^{-2}, 0 \leq f \leq m$, where $c$ is the normalizing constant. }
+{\sc Power-law Network.} {Such a network resembles the commonly observed social network structure where most nodes have few followers while a small fraction of nodes have a large number of followers.
+For each node $i$, the number of randomly picked followers is $ 4 f_i$, where $f_i$ follows the power-law distribution $P(f_i = f) = c f^{-2}, 0 \leq f \leq m$, where $c$ is the normalizing constant. }

 {For each type of network, we random assign each node to $G_0=3$ latent groups with } group proportions as $\bpi_{m} = (\pi_{1,m}, \pi_{2,m}, \pi_{3,m})^\top =(0.3, 0.4, 0.3)^\top$.
 To mimic typical daily activities of social network users, the background intensity of each latent group takes a periodic form